 - 31. Many critics contend that simply measuring inputs neglects the core issue at hand in this era of adaptation.
-The real focus should rather be on those capabilities and contributions that most effectively reinforce NATO's deterrence and collective defence.
+The real focus should be on those capabilities and contributions that most effectively reinforce NATO's deterrence and collective defence.
 What good, for example, is 2% if over 70% of that sum is dedicated to personnel costs?
-Further, if new equipment purchases focus on items such as tanks, how fit for purpose would such acquisitions be for the Alliance (Braw, 2017)? - 32.
+Further, if new equipment purchases focus disproportionately on items such as tanks, how fit for purpose would such acquisitions be for the Alliance (Braw, 2017)? - 32.
 The input versus output argument is clearly the most valid criticism of the 2% benchmark.
 It has spurred on the current persistent buzz rhetoric from NATO HQ seeking to get Allies to focus on cash, commitments, and capabilities.
-The alliteration is a means of driving home three key ideas:

-1) Inputs are a de facto necessity to have outputs; 2) Political commitment is necessary to make increased defence funding available, and 3) The combination of the two should be focused on the acquisition of the capabilities necessary to address the security challenges to the Alliance. - 33.
-Critics of the 2% benchmark also note the NATO definition of defence expenditures (as outlined above) do not address some of the broader, and ultimately more nuanced and difficult to calculate, challenges to security today.
-This extends from the range of political, economic, and social disruptions caused by hybrid tactics to dealing with the root causes of terrorism and climate change through such channels as development assistance and new regulations. - 34.
+The alliteration is a means of driving home three key ideas: 1) inputs are a de facto necessity to have outputs; 2) political commitment is necessary to make increased defence funding available, and 3) the combination of the two should be focused on the acquisition of the capabilities necessary to address security challenges to the Alliance. - 33.
+Critics of the 2% benchmark also note the NATO definition of defence expenditures (as outlined above) does not address some of the broader, and ultimately more nuanced and difficult to calculate, challenges to security today.
+This extends from the range of political, economic, and social disruptions caused by hybrid tactics to dealing with the root causes of terrorism and climate change through such channels as development assistance and new regulations.
+Actions to bolster whole-of-government resilience in the face of potential non-conventional hybrid tactics do not figure in the above-mentioned criteria for Allied defence spending reporting. - 34.
 The most often cited example of an alternative approach is the 3% proposal made by Wolfgang Ischinger at the February 2017 Munich Security Conference.
-Ischinger's proposal would include 3% to deal with 'crisis prevention, development assistance, and defence': The 2% defence spending metric would be coupled with the UN goal of nations dedication of .7% GDP to development aid, etc.
+Ischinger's proposal would include 3% to deal with "crisis prevention, development assistance, and defence".
+The 2% defence spending metric would be coupled with the UN goal of nations dedicating of .7% GDP to development aid. etc.